Water Quality and Dam Safety

 Emergency action plan

-As the owner and operator of Lenthall Dam, Council ensures that the necessary inspections, monitoring and maintenance is undertaken to ensure all aspects of the dam remain in good working order.
+As the owner and operator of Lenthalls Dam, Council ensures that the necessary inspections, monitoring and maintenance is undertaken to ensure all aspects of the dam remain in good working order.

 Council is responsible for managing emergency events which may arise in relation to the dam.
 The Emergency Action Plan outlines these emergency events and the necessary actions to be taken.
 Importantly the Emergency Action Plan identifies the relevant authorities and potentially impacted persons to notify in the event of an emergency.
 The emergency events covered are:

-To view all QLD Dam Emergency Actions plans, or print Lake Lenthall's Emergency Action plan, click the buttons below.
+To view all QLD Dam Emergency Actions plans, or print the Lake Lenthall Emergency Action plan, click the buttons below.